mgukowsky/chat_app/README.md

 * Socket.IO functionality is used for faster responsiveness on page updates than AJAX requests.
 * Served assets are cached server-side to allow for fast delivery.
 * Uses cookies to memorize user names, including default names, keeping a client-side registry of all user IDs.
+* Caches and serves 100 most recent posts for each room.
+Server remembers posts even when the room is empty.
 * Writes all requests and responses to a log file, using a unique identifier for each request.
 Ensures scalability by assigning each request/response pair a unique identifier even if more than one occurs per millisecond.